tsoding/snitch/README.md

 A simple tool that collects TODOs in the source code and reports them as GitHub issues.

+## How it works

+1. Snitch finds an unreported TODO,
+2. Reports it to the GitHub as an issue,
+3. Assigns the Issue number to the TODO marking it a reported,
+4. Commits the reported TODO to the git repo,
+5. Repeats the process until all of the unreported TODOs are reported.

+After that you are supposed to push the new reported TODOs yourself.

 ## TODO Format

 ### Unreported TODO